Spring Love in Japan: Blossoms, Love Shrines, and More!

 Sharing an umbrella is one of the kindest things you can do in Japan.
 Image via Shutterstock

 Japan also has aiaigasa umbrellas meant to be shared by two people.
 These umbrellas have a larger canopy and an extended handle, allowing two individuals to stand comfortably beneath them.
-Aiaigasa is a Japanese tradition and reflects the country’s ethos of valuing personal relationships and social peace.
+This longstanding Japanese tradition reflects the country’s values of personal relationships and social peace.
 It is a small but profound act that emphasizes the value of community and caring for others.

 Hinamatsuri